FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

 ### 5. Tools: Apache AIRflow playing with CWL

-Apache Airflow is a  **platform created by the community to programmatically author, schedule and monitor workflows** , to quote the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)'s site.
+Apache Airflow is a  **platform created by the community to programmatically author, schedule and monitor workflows** , to quote the project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) 's site.
 It has established itself in industry settings and has broad uptake.

 Apache Airflow represents workflows as **Directed Acyclic Graph** (or DAGs) and Airflow allows the serialization of these as JSO(URL_TO_INSERT_RECORD http://www.sequenceontology.org/)N(URL_TO_INSERT_RECORD http://dx.doi.org/10.17487/RFC8259) documents.

 The main thing about Apache Airflow is that code is used to generate the workflows.
-For more informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ion, refer to this tutorial: https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html.
+For more informat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ion, refer to this tutorial: https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html.

 A tool developed(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#ped) by Michael Kotliar, Andrey V Kartashov, Artem Barski brings CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) support to the Apache Airflow framework, meaning that CWL(URL_TO_INSERT_RECORD http://www.commonwl.org) expressed workflow can now be executed on the platform {footcite}`cwl-airflow`.